-It is estimated in Canada, the cost in lost productivity resulting from addictive illness equates to 24.3 billion dollars a year.
-Substance abuse can affect every aspect of an individual’s life devastating family, friends and community.
-It can also have a profound impact in the workplace, not just in financial terms but in relationships, job performance, accidents in or out of work, poor time keeping and absence.
-This impacts on the workload and stress for those who work with the addicted individual.
+In Canada, it is estimated that the cost in lost productivity resulting from addictive illness equates to over $40 billion a year.
+Substance abuse can affect every aspect of an individual’s life devastating family, friends and their community.
+It can also have a profound impact in the workplace, not just in financial terms but also in relationships, job performance, accidents in or out of work, poor time keeping and absence.
+This impacts the workload and stress for those who work with the addicted individual.

 When a substance abuse problem becomes so pervasive it disturbs the workplace, colleagues, supervisors and employees must take action.